bandwith/zabbix-proxy-sqlite3/SECURITY.md

 2. **SNMP Community Strings**: Use strong, unique community strings for SNMP monitoring
 3. **Database Access**: Secure the SQLite database file with appropriate file permissions

-## Security Contact

-For security-related questions or concerns:
-- Email: [your-security-email@example.com]
-- PGP Key: [Link to your PGP public key]

 ## Acknowledgments

-We appreciate responsible disclosure of security vulnerabilities and will acknowledge reporters (with their permission) in our security advisories.
+We appreciate responsible disclosure of security vulnerabilities and will acknowledge contributors in our release notes.
+For critical Zabbix core issues, please follow Zabbix's official acknowledgment process.